-Here’s a third project for this week to ensure your kids have a proper send off.
+Here’s the third project for this week to ensure your kids have a proper send off.
 Quilting: Quilted Blanket Goes to College!

 College bound kids don’t need a blanket — or do they?